alsolera/VideoF2B/docs/source/loading-flight.rst

 Loading a Flight
 ################

-To load a flight into VideoF2B, follow these steps:
+To load a flight into VideoF2B for AR processing, follow these steps:

 #.
 Choose :menuselection:`File --> Load` in the main menu.